 Skip to main content

 Use this page when you want to bring a non-OpenClaw runtime, claude-code, codex, hermes, or clawboo-native, online so it can execute board tasks.
 Each runtime is a RuntimeAdapter: Clawboo lists it, installs its CLI, stores its provider key, and reports its connection state.
 OpenClaw is connected differently (the Gateway, not a CLI install); see OpenClaw.
 The whole lifecycle runs from the Runtimes panel (RuntimeConnectionCard), backed by /api/runtimes/*.
+Open it from Settings (the gear at the bottom of the sidebar, or Cmd/Ctrl + ,), then Runtimes under the Workspace group.
 This page documents what each step does, where keys are stored, and the per-runtime differences.
+The Runtimes panel: Clawboo Native and Hermes connected, Claude Code one click away, Codex awaiting sign-in, OpenClaw connected

 Prerequisites